Did you know your aquarium heater can electrocute your fish and burn your house down?

 There was a particular brand of heater for a while, Marineland stealth, a black plastic heater not to be confused with the new ones that make plastic heaters.
 Marineland is the first that ever did the whole plastic encased heater which seemed like a good idea.
 Unbreakable and less expensive than the titanium versions.
 The problem was that they literally exploded like a grenade and released a ton of toxins into the tank.
 I’ve even heard of some stories and saw pictures where they actually exploded and took out the sump at the same time.
 It was a horrible, horrible mess so if you have one of those get rid of it.

 So how do we kind of plan ahead for these failures?
 How can we prevent having to deal with this issue?
 Well picking a good heater helps.
 It doesn’t have to be the most expensive kind.
-I’ve had very very good luck with the Eheim Jager.
+I’ve had very very good luck with the Hygger Titanium.
 I’ve used those for a lot of builds over the years.
-I like the fact that the thermostat is kind of adjustable so you can actually set it for what the true temperature is.
-They’re just a reliable heater.
+I like the fact that it has an external temperature controller so you don’t have to dip your hand in the tank every time.
+They’re just a reliable heater and they’re shatterproof.
 They go for years and years and the percentage of those that I’ve had to go bad on me over the years is a fraction of any of the other brands.